 May 14, 2009

-The Safe Routes to School National Partnership joins the Transportation for America Coalition in supporting the Route to Reform, a detailed plan to recreate the nation’s transportation programs to build a smart, safe and clean transportation system that provides transportation options to all Americans.
+The Safe Routes Partnership joins the Transportation for America Coalition in supporting the Route to Reform, a detailed plan to recreate the nation’s transportation programs to build a smart, safe and clean transportation system that provides transportation options to all Americans.
 The Route to Reform outlines a renewed vision for the federal transportation program as well as ways to pay for it, coupled with a restructuring that can produce results.
 If the reforms outlined in the blueprint were enacted by Congress, Americans would see more funding dedicated to public transit, bicycling, and walking—and would have safer, healthier, and cleaner options for getting around.
 Specific recommendations pertinent to Safe Routes to School include setting a national performance goal of tripling the mode share for walking, bicycling, and transit in 20 years; expanding the Safe Routes to school program; requiring Complete Streets policies; prioritizing senior and pedestrian safety; and creating a new “Transportation for Livable Communities” grant program.

 Transportation Bill Coming Soon; SRTS Making Progress